 When you’re decorating your new baby’s nursery, it won’t look quite complete without a cot mobile.

-A beautiful mobile not only finishes the room off, but also helps if your baby needs help drifting off to sleep.
-There’s a wide range of cot mobiles available, from all-singing all-dancing (literally) versions with music and lights, to simple felt characters.
+Not only can a beautiful mobile finish a room off, but it's also great if your baby needs help drifting off to sleep.
+There’s a wide range of cot mobiles available, from all-singing all-dancing versions with music and lights, to simple felt characters.

 Before you choose a cot mobile for your new baby, there are a few factors to consider:

 - Do you want an integrated night light?

 - What’s your budget?

 If you choose a musical cot mobile, test it out before you buy – remember that you’ll be listening to these lullabies for several months.
 Some mobiles have the option of white noise, too, which can be extremely soothing for babies – you can buy white noise sleep soothing toys (such as Ewan The Dream Sheep), but get a mobile that does it and you won’t need to buy anything extra.

 Some also feature playful tunes, which can be great for playtime, but choose the wrong song at bedtime and you could get your baby excited rather than sleepy.

 Smaller, compact cot mobiles are great if you travel a lot, visit friends and family, or want baby to nap in the pushchair – taking the mobile with you will create a familiar atmosphere that will likely help your baby to sleep soundly in strange surroundings.
 Check how the arm of the mobile attaches to different products, and whether it folds neatly for travelling.

 You might want a mobile that’s just for decoration, rather than music and lights – so we’ve chosen a few cot mobiles that are simply designed without any fancy technology.
 The benefit of these, as well as looking beautiful, is that there’s nothing mechanical to go wrong, and no batteries to buy.